-Are you looking to add a new property in Google Analytics?
-If you have multiple websites or apps, then you can add them as a property in Analytics for tracking.
+Need to add a website to Google Analytics?
+To do that, you’ll create a new Google Analytics property.
+If you have multiple websites or apps, then you can add them each as a property within the same Google Analytics account.

 Here’s a closer look at each of them: